 There’s nothing like death to remind us of our impermanence.
-And so it is that a cloud hangs over nightfall camp and our close-knit Lamington community, with the sudden passing of our dear friend and neighbour, Graham.
+And so it is that a cloud hangs over Nightfall and our close-knit Lamington community, with the sudden passing of our dear friend and neighbour, Graham.

 Our thoughts are with his partner Nell and their family.
 Our memories are filled with recollections of shared laughter and deep discussions over glasses of Graham’s legendary home-brew.
 We’ll miss his generous hugs, his dry-humour, his passion for innovation, his ingenuity and his talent for re-purposing, not forgetting his creative use of baling-twine.

-As with all in our community, Graham had been deeply involved in bringing to life our dream of nightfall camp and the on-going building of our Queensland glamping experience.
+As with all in our community, Graham had been deeply involved in bringing to life our dream of Nightfall and the on-going building of our Queensland glamping experience.

 Together we problem-solved how to drag huge canvas’ through my industrial sewing machine, positioning with contact glue instead of pins.
 He was on-hand to refine and test the camp’s gravity-fed water system; he was there with a glass of cold home-made ginger-beer as I oiled the first tent floor and, if anything was ever broken or missing a piece, it was likely Graham would find something in his shed with which to fix it.
 ‘Oh, you can’t throw that away’ he’d say.
 ‘We might need it one day’.